JuliaLang/www.julialang.org/soc/projects/images.md

   2. Hirschmuller, Heiko.
 "Accurate and efficient stereo processing by semi-global matching and mutual information."
 Computer Vision and Pattern Recognition, 2005.
 CVPR 2005.
 IEEE Computer Society Conference on.
 Vol. 2.
 IEEE, 2005.
   3. Gehrig, Stefan K., and Clemens Rabe.
 "Real-time semi-global matching on the CPU."
 Computer Vision and Pattern Recognition Workshops (CVPRW), 2010 IEEE Computer Society Conference on.
 IEEE, 2010.

-**Recommended skills:** Sufficient familiarity with the Julia language to be able to write *performant* code in Julia.
+**Recommended skills:** Familiarity with typical Julia performance traps and ability to benchmark code.
+Ideally you will have some awareness of which operations allocate memory, what a "view" of a matrix is, and what it means to write "type-stable" code.

-**Expected Results:** Fast implementations of both classic and more-recent stereo matching algorithms.
+**Expected Results:** Fast implementations of both classic and more recent stereo matching algorithms.

 **Mentors:** [Zygmunt Szpak](https://github.com/zygmuntszpak).